antler/caribou-docs/resources/outline.md

 that run when they are matched and the templates that are ultimately rendered with data retrieved and defined in the controllers.

-## Admin
+### Admin

 [Caribou Admin](https://github.com/antler/caribou-admin) provides a browser-based interface to all of the Caribou functionality.
 Things you would previously need someone to code for you can be done with the click of a button.
 Adding new Models, adding new Fields to those Models, creating content based on those Models, adding Pages for routing and rendering, localizing content for many languages and locales, adding Accounts and managing Permissions, all of this is accessible through the Admin interface.
 No need to build a custom admin for every project!
 This alone cuts down on the development time of a project by a large degree, and is one of the huge advantages of using Caribou to build your site.

-## API
+### API

 [Caribou API](http://github.com/antler/caribou-api) provides a RESTful API in a variety of formats (json, xml or csv) which tap into any content you create in Caribou.
-Create a new Model and
-instantly an endpoint representing that Model is available.
+Create a new Model and instantly an endpoint representing that Model is available.
 Add some content for that Model, the content magically appears in the API results.
 Use any of the options for filtering and selecting content as URL parameters that would previously only be available programmatically.
 The API again is a tangible upshot of Caribou's Model as Data approach.

+## Peripheral Libraries

+Besides the base libraries, there is a tundra of associated libraries that exist on their own, but also contribute to the Caribou ecosystem.

+### Lichen

 # Basic Concepts
 ## Models
 ## Pages
 ## Templates

 # Configuring Caribou

 ## Default Directory Structure

 The Caribou directory structure is designed to be simple and flexible.